 You know your overall net worth (Assets – Liabilities) and your monthly cash flow (Income – Expenses).
 That’s a great start!

 The next step in organizing your personal finance is getting a hold of your credit score.
 You have lots of free options here.
-Companies like Credit Sesame will provide you with a free credit score (you can learn more about what Credit Sesame offers, in this post).
+Companies like Credit Karma will provide you with a free credit score.

 Your credit score is extremely important in getting the very best rates on loans.
 Having a good credit score can literally save you hundreds of thousands of dollars over your lifetime.
 Think of your credit score as an insurance policy to lenders.